aws-samples/end-to-end-object-detection-detectron2-sagemaker/README.md

 Author: Calvin Wang (AWS)

 This repository provides an end to end walkthrough on taking a labeled dataset(s) from SageMaker GroundTruth and training and ultimately deploying a Detectron2 model for Object Detection.
-As a cherry on top, I've also provided docs on how to [deploy a trained model via AWS CDK](./endpoint_deploy_cdk.md) as well :)
+Furthermore, I've also provided docs on how to [deploy a trained model via AWS CDK](./endpoint_deploy_cdk.md) as well

 ## Requirements
 ```bash